 The metering is simply weighted at the centre of the image and then averaged out for the entire scene.
 It is a kind of cross between evaluative and partial metering where around 60-80 percent of the scene towards the central point is metered for.

-This will then weight the metering for your subject and if they are generally darker than the background, they will be perfectly exposed while the background becomes over-exposed.
+This will then weight the metering for your subject.
+If they are generally darker than the background, they will be perfectly exposed while the background becomes over-exposed.

-I like to use evaluative metering for most of my shots as I can “mimic” centre-weighted metering by simply zooming into the subject until they fill around 60-80 percent of the frame, take a reading, zoom back out and then take the shot.
+I like to use evaluative metering for most of my shots.
+I can "mimic" centre-weighted metering by simply zooming into the subject until they fill around 60-80 percent of the frame.
+Take a reading.
+Zoom back out and then take the shot.

 Bear in mind that once you have taken a meter reading on most DSLR's, you have around 12-15 seconds to recompose and shoot before the metering system resets itself.
 We will cover this is greater detail over at ATP Members when it is ready but for now…